tommy351/qfs/README.md

 Create a directory named `name` in the target directory.

+No arguments other than a possible exception are given to the completion callback.

 ###rename(name, [callback])

 Rename the target to `name`.

+No arguments other than a possible exception are given to the completion callback.

 ###remove([callback])

 Remove the target.

+No arguments other than a possible exception are given to the completion callback.

 ###empty([callback])